wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 **Supplemental Instruction (SI) Materials.** The SIs have shared this Google Drive folder of materials with you, so here's a helpful link to the SI documents to make it easier for you to in find it.
 This folder will include all the handouts they have shared with you in SI.

-**Quizzes.** Quizzes are additional learning materials to help you self-check your understanding of each topic.
-Once you submit a quiz, you will have access to the correct answers and you can re-submit each quiz any number of times.

-**Project.** Throughout the semester, project teams of 3-4 students work on an extended programming project from scratch.
-Your instructors will provide the general description of the project and you will have to write the specifications, and implement it based on the specifications.

 **Exams:** There will be two midterms and one final non-collaborative, scheduled exam during exam period.
-The first midterm exam will be done on paper during a regular class period, and will not require the use of a compiler.
-The second midterm exam will be take-home and will require the use of a compiler to write and execute your code.
+The midterms will be done on paper during a regular class period, and will not require the use of a compiler.
 The dates of the exams are listed on the schedule. **Please mark the exam dates in your calendars as they are not flexible.
-The final exam will be at a fixed date and time during the College's exam period: Tuesday, May 7th, from 6pm to 8:30pm:**
+The final exam will be at a fixed date and time during the College's exam period: TODO.**
-* lecture 1: PNE-216
-* lecture 2: PNE-327
-* lecture 3: PNE-339

 <br/>